-- Shout-Out: "Quidditch Troopers", for a new type of speeder featured in The Rise of Skywalker and used by troopers looks like a flying broom straight out of Harry Potter.
+- "Quidditch Troopers", for a new type of speeder featured in The Rise of Skywalker and used by troopers looks like a flying broom straight out of Harry Potter.
 Kylo even adds "Ten points to Slytherin!".

 - Sitcom Arch-Nemesis: Stannis Baratheon is this to Kylo, who seems to blame many of his problems on Stannis when he gets the opportunity.